Roboy/tss19-VAE-music-generation/readme.md

 This is only necessary if you want to train the model yourself.
 Download the HDF file containing all the necessary datasets from [here](https://drive.google.com/open?id=1z1AzPuEL8I4SSJCzG2RnO3Xp5ORTBWGo) and save it under `Data/FinalDataset/final_dataset.h5`.
 ## Downloading the MAESTRO Dataset
 In case you want to generate new data sets, you will need to download the MAESTRO dataset.
 Otherwise, you can skip this step.
-You can also download already generated datasets from

 1. Download the MAESTRO Dataset.
 ```bash